All ingredients are individually packaged, but our central facility

 Make the Sauce

 Place a medium non-stick pan over medium heat and add 1 tsp. olive oil.
 Add tomato paste and half the chipotle chile to hot pan.
-Stir constantly to combine, 30 seconds.
+Stir constantly until combined, 30 seconds.

 Remove from burner.